 September 16, 2015

 Contact: Andrew Jerome, 202-314-3106

-WASHINGTON (Sept.
-8, 2014) – The National Farmers Union (NFU) Annual Fall Legislative Fly-In commenced today with briefings by top officials from the U.S. Department of Agriculture (USDA) and members of Congress and staff of both the U.S. Senate and House of Representatives Committees on Agriculture.
+WASHINGTON (September 16, 2015) – The National Farmers Union (NFU) 2015 Fall Legislative Fly-In commenced this morning with briefings by top officials from the U.S. Department of Agriculture (USDA) followed by meetings with White House officials, members of Congress and staff from both the U.S. Senate and House of Representatives Committees on Agriculture.

 NFU’s Fall Legislative Fly-In meetings and events will be held Sept.
-8 to 10.
-For more information about Fly-In events, visit www.NFU.org.
+16-18.
+For more information about Fly-In events, visit http://nfu.org/event/2015flyin.

 National Farmers Union has been working since 1902 to protect and enhance the economic well-being and quality of life for family farmers, ranchers and rural communities through advocating grassroots-driven policy positions adopted by its membership.